mohan3001/play/README.md

 - The system will use your linked repo for all test management and execution.
 - See SETUP.md for environment and configuration details.

+## Running Tests

+- After linking your Playwright repo (local or remote), run tests using the scripts and instructions in your linked repo.
+- All test management and execution is now performed in your linked Playwright repo, not in a subfolder.

 ## 🚀 Features

 ### Core Automation